fractal-bootcamp/fundamentals-drills/system-design/design.md

  ## 1. Overview
 Describe the product slice you are building.
 What can a user do in V1, and what is explicitly out of scope?
 In 4–6 sentences, explain the overall shape of the system (client → API → database) and how data moves through it at a high level.

+Client runs in browser and has a list of channels with one create button and delete buttons for each one of them.
+Create button sends POST /create to the server that returns an updated list of channels based on which client rerenders the list.
+Server adds a new line to the channels table of the DB.
+Delete buttons do the same with POST /delete/channel_name.

+When a channel is being opened client sends GET /messages to the server and receives an object that contains messages with all the metadata like author, time, etc. When user sends a message client uses POST /new_message and receives the updated list of messages.

+This ^ is infinished, I went into too much detail I guess

 ## 2. Architecture Diagram
 Attach a simple boxes-and-arrows diagram showing client, API server, and database.
 Label arrows with the main requests (e.g., "POST /follow", "GET /timeline").
 Keep it legible and minimal.